bubsler807/site/content/Blog/thomas pynchon m&d vs v..md

 ----

-_M&D_ is, in part, a reconfiguration of _V._—taking its themes and reversing their motion, transforming its monstrous into the civilized and vice versa, its outward journeys into inward descents...

 Each one one of his books builds on the previous books. [[thomas pynchon magnum opus|Thomas Pynchon's novels ought to be read as a single work.]]
 Read as a kaleidoscopic analogizing of the world... as a forest of mirrors.